UniStuttgart-VISUS/megamol/docs/manual.md

 Use GUI menu option `Screenshot`.

+For a more flexible way, use Screenshoter module
 <!-- DEPRECATED
 MegaMol has special functions to create high-resolution screen shoots of any rendering, namely the `ScreenShooter` module.
 The provided starting scripts add this module.
 If you create a project file of your own, remember to add the `ScreenShooter` module.
 The corresponding settings can be found in the ImGui in the groups `inst::screenshooter` and `inst::screenshooter::anim` (see figure [ScreenShooter](#screenshooter)).
 >>>>>>> 0ae2f4429 (manual update ...)